recentralized/www.seriesphotos.app/tailwindui-syntax/src/pages/series2-updates-guide.md

 ## Preview and Export

-This should feel familiar, but tap the Gear icon to explore new Previews and Export options.
+This should feel familiar, but tap the Gear icon to explore new Preview and Export options.

 Exported images (and videos) are now optimized for Instagram by default (1080 wide).

 ## Saved Color Settings

 In Series 1.0 you could manage your saved colors in Settings.
-That feature has been removed, but will return with more improved tools for managing a library of content.
+That feature has been removed, but will return with improved tools for managing a library of colors, images, and videos.

 ## Frame Ratio Settings

 In Series 1.0 you could customize which Frame Ratios were in the Editor.
-That feature has been removed and all ratios are available.
+That feature has been removed and all ratios are available in the editor.